What is a quarterly direct debit for energy bills?

-The amount you have used is automatically taken from your bank account, so you don’t have to worry about remembering to pay by cheque or at the Post Office.
+The amount you have to pay is taken automatically from your bank account, which means you won’t have to pay online or at the Post Office.

-Pros and cons of paying by quarterly direct debit
+What are the pros and cons of quarterly direct debit?

 You can choose to stop your direct debit whenever you want, but you must ensure an alternative payment method is in place so that your bills get paid on time.

-If you switch your bank account, then usually the bank of building society you are moving to will arrange the transfer of all your direct debits and standing orders on your behalf, but you may want to check with your supplier that this has all been set up once you have made the move.
+If you switch your bank account, then the bank or building society you are moving to will usually arrange the transfer of all your direct debits and standing orders on your behalf, but you may want to check with your supplier that this has all been set up once you’ve made the move.

 During the winter months your bill can be much higher as the heating tends to be on for longer, so make sure you have enough in your bank account on the date the payment is due to leave to avoid any unnecessary bank charges.